 Depending on whom you ask, artificial intelligence will either result in a god-like super-intelligence saving the world – or it destroys it.
-Let’s look at the hype, the hysteria and the reality of artificial intelligence.
+Let’s look at the digital transformation strategy hype, the hysteria and the reality of artificial intelligence.
 We’ll also discuss AI trends for the foreseeable future based on what is happening today.

 Why do so many people want to create intelligent, emotional artificial intelligence?
 Because they hope to upload their brains to the digital cloud and enjoy a form of afterlife.
 Others want to create super-human AI that they assume will be benevolent and correct, telling us what to do and how to live while creating heaven on Earth.
 Yes, they’re appropriating religion.
 At least the Church of the Singularity is honest in this regard.

 A less radical but more popular promise is that automation will take all the jobs and we’ll all get to live on permanent vacation.
 We’ll ignore for a moment the high crime rates, many broken families and serious drug epidemics in poor areas already.
 Let’s be honest – not all jobs can be automated, and there are many that shouldn’t be automated.